-"I am sure," she added, "if it was not for such good friends, I do not know what would become of her, for she is very ill indeed, and suffers a vast deal, though with the greatest patience in the world, which is always the way with her, for she has, without exception, the sweetest temper I ever met with.
+'I am sure,' she added, 'if it was not for such good friends I do not know what would become of her, for she is very ill indeed, and suffers a vast deal, though with the greatest patience in the world, which is always the way with her, for she has, without exception, the sweetest temper I have ever met with.
 I often tell my other girls they are nothing to her.
-You have a sweet room here, Mr. Bingley, and a charming prospect over that gravel walk.
+You have a sweet room here, Mr. Bingley, and a charming prospect over the gravel walk.
 I do not know a place in the country that is equal to Netherfield.
-You will not think of quitting it in a hurry, I hope, though you have but a short lease."
+You will not think of quitting it in a hurry, I hope, though you have but a short lease.'

-"Whatever I do is done in a hurry," replied he; "and therefore if I should resolve to guit Netherfield, I should probably be off in five minutes.
-At present, however, I consider myself as guite fixed here."
+'Whatever I do is done in a hurry,' replied he; 'and therefore if I should resolve to quit Netherfield, I should probably be off in five minutes.
+At present, however, I consider myself as quite fixed here.'

-"That is exactly what I should have supposed of you," said Elizabeth.
+'That is exactly what I should have supposed of you,' said Elizabeth.

-"You begin to comprehend me, do you?" cried he, turning towards her.
+'You begin to comprehend me, do you?' cried he, turning towards her.

-"Oh yes-I understand you perfectly."
+'Oh! yes-I understand you perfectly.'

-"I wish I might take this for a compliment; but to be so easily seen through, I am afraid, is pitiful."
+'I wish I might take this for a compliment; but to be so easily seen through I am afraid is pitiful.'

-"That is as it happens.
-It does not necessarily follow that a deep, intricate character is more or less estimable than such a one as yours."
+'That is as it happens.
+It does not follow that a deep, intricate character is more or less estimable than such a one as yours.'

-"Lizzy," cried her mother, "remember where you are, and do not run on in the wild manner that you are suffered to do at home."
-"I did not know before," continued Bingley, immediately, "that you were a studier of character.
-It must be an amusing study."
-"Yes; but intricate characters are the most amusing.
-They have at least that advantage."
-"The country," said Darcy, "can in general supply but few subjects for such a study.
-In a country neighbourhood you move in a very confined and unvarying society."
+'Lizzy,' cried her mother, 'remember where you are, and do not run on in the wild manner that you are suffered to do at home.'

+'I did not know before,' continued Bingley immediately, 'that you were a studier of character.
+It must be an amusing study.'

+'Yes, but intricate characters are the most amusing.
+They have at least that advantage.'

+'The country,' said Darcy, 'can in general supply but a few subjects for such a study.
+In a country neighbourhood you move in a very confined and unvarying society.'

-"But people themselves alter so much, that there is something new to be observed in them for ever."
-"Yes, indeed," cried Mrs. Bennet, offended by his manner of mentioning a country neighbourhood.
-"I assure you there is quite as much of that going on in the country as in town."
-Everybody was surprised; and Darcy, after looking at her for a moment, turned silently away.
-Mrs. Bennet, who fancied she had gained a complete victory over him, continued her triumph,-"I cannot see that London has any great advantage over the country, for my part, except the shops and public places.
-The country is a vast deal pleasanter, is not it, Mr. Bingley?"
-"When I am in the country," he replied, "I never wish to leave it; and when I am in town, it is pretty much the same.
-They have each their advantages, and I can be equally happy in either."
-"Ay, that is because you have the right disposition.
-But that gentleman," looking at Darcy, "seemed to think the country was nothing at all."
+'But people themselves alter so much, that there is something new to be observed in them for ever.'

+'Yes, indeed,' cried Mrs. Bennet, offended by his manner of mentioning a country neighbourhood.
+'I assure you there is quite as much of that going on in the country as in town.'

+Everybody was surprised, and Darcy, after looking at her for a moment, turned silently away.
+Mrs. Bennet, who fancied she had gained a complete victory over him, continued her triumph.

+'I cannot see that London has any great advantage over the country, for my part, except the shops and public places.
+The country is a vast deal pleasanter, is it not, Mr. Bingley?'

+'When I am in the country,' he replied, 'I never wish to leave it; and when I am in town it is pretty much the same.
+They have each their advantages, and I can be equally happy in either.'

+'Aye-that is because you have the right disposition.
+But that gentleman,' looking at Darcy, 'seemed to think the country was nothing at all.'

-"Indeed, mamma, you are mistaken," said Elizabeth, blushing for her mother.
-"You quite mistook Mr. Darcy.
-He only meant that there was not such a variety of people to be met with in the country as in town, which you must acknowledge to be true."
+'Indeed, Mamma, you are mistaken,' said Elizabeth, blushing for her mother.
+'You quite mistook Mr. Darcy.
+He only meant that there was not such a variety of people to be met with in the country as in the town, which you must acknowledge to be true.'